 3. Empathy

-A bonus character trait that starts blooming when we practice intentionality in letter writing is empathy.
-Giving undistracted and purposeful time reading the words of our sponsor children and figuring out how to respond allows us to tap into a piece of ourselves that feels empathy.
+Another kingdom-saturated virtue that grows within us when we write and read letters is empathy.
+Giving undistracted and purposeful time to reading the words of the child we sponsor and figuring out how to respond allows us to tap into a piece of ourselves that feels empathy.

-Putting ourselves in this position means we are not just watching their life from afar, sending our regards.
-Instead, we are close with them in heart, praying with and advocating for them.
+Putting ourselves in this position means we are sitting there with them feeling it all, not just watching their life from afar sending our regards.
+When we take the time to ask and hear about the life of the child we sponsor, we close the gap between us.
+We become close to one another in heart, praying and advocating for one another.

 Girl smiles and looks at the camera as she reads a letter from her sponsor.
 She's wearing a toque.